Happy Buddha Recipes

-We have some amazing chefs who call Happy Buddha Retreats their home away from home and each bring their own personality and passion for cooking nutritious and delicious vegetarian and vegan meals.
+We have some amazing chefs who call Happy Buddha Retreats their home away from home.
+Each chef brings their own personality and passion for cooking nutritious and delicious vegetarian and vegan meals.

 Jeevi Ramtel, aka The Laughing Chef, is unstoppable when it comes to punchy vegan dishes and loves to experiment and challenge himself with raw food options.
-Jeevi makes a taste-bud tingling raw marinara sauce, and is famous for his Sweet Potato Noodle Salad and Creamy Mushrooms.
+Jeevi makes a taste-bud tingling raw marinara sauce, and is famous for two of Happy Buddha’s most popular recipes: Sweet Potato Noodle Salad and Creamy Mushrooms.
 His kitchen is renowned for big belly laughs and feel good tunes.

 Lina Mbirkou from Mindful Cooking is also a regular contributor.
 More on Lina’s Moroccan twist coming soon…

-Want to try our recipes at home?
+Want to try our Happy Buddha recipes at home?
 Simply scroll for our most popular offerings.